stampit-org/stampit/README.md

 Just like calling `stamp()`, `stamp.create()` invokes the stamp and returns a new object instance.
 The first argument is an object containing properties you wish to set on the new objects.
-The properties are copied by reference using standard mixin/extend/assign algorythm.
+The properties are copied by reference using standard mixin/extend/assign algorithm.

 The remaining arguments are passed to all `.init()` functions. **WARNING** Avoid using two different `.init()`